NISKostanay/EWA/README.md

 # EWA
-Open Source Project for measure of environment on Arduino Platform and send data from sensors in 3G networks to Control Panel
+EWA (Environment with Application) - open Source Project for measure of environment on Arduino Platform and send data from sensors in 3G networks to Control Panel

 <img src = "circuit.png" width = "50%">